sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.17.md

 <div style="padding-left: 2rem">

 [**🧠 Faster and automatic precise code intelligence**](#faster-and-automatic-precise-code-intelligence)<br />
 Precise code intelligence is now 35% faster than in 3.16.
-Automatic code intelligence (🧪 experimental feature) will bring precise results to more repositories faster.
+Automatic precise code intelligence (🧪 experimental feature) will bring precise results to more repositories faster.

 [**📊 Product preview: Code insights**](#product-preview-code-insights)<br />
 Help developers be more productive and do their jobs better by aggregating data in Sourcegraph.